ipg0/ipg0/README.md

 Currently I work primarily in JavaScript and TypeScript.

-Every programming language is a mistake, except, probably, Haskell.
-I love Haskell.
+Every programming language is a mistake.

 # My languages
 ## I speak